ome/omero-documentation/omero/sysadmins/limitations.rst

 Naming of OME-NGFF images in OMERO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The default naming of the `OME-NGFF <https://ngff.openmicroscopy.org/latest/>`_ Plates/Images imported into OMERO is not intuitive at the moment.
+The default naming of the `OME-NGFF <https://ngff.openmicroscopy.org/latest/>`_ Images imported into OMERO is not intuitive at the moment.
 Use the ``-n NAME`` option of the :doc:`command-line (CLI) importer </users/cli/import>` to achieve explicit naming.

 Depth of scanning prior to import
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^